sriyanjalit/ResponsivePage/README.md

 ## License

-This project is for learning and
+This project is for learning and understanding HTML and CSS